YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As the SysAdmin
-In order to be able to provide access to a new database driven application to my organisation I wanto to be able to deploy an instance of the issue-tracker application and spawn a new project out of it in less than a hour from a clean Linux host.
+In order to be able to provide access to a new database driven application to my organization I wanto to be able to deploy an instance of the issue-tracker application and spawn a new project out of it in less than a hour from a clean Linux host.

 ### 4.2.
 System performance